-Periodontitis, or gum disease, is a bacterial infection that can result in damaged gums and ultimately, loss of teeth.
-Symptoms include bleeding during brushing, chronic bad breath, red and swollen gums, receding gum line, and loose or shifting teeth.
-When plaque builds up along the gum line, gums become inflamed and begin to pull away from the teeth.
-This is why it’s so important to remove the sticky film of plaque that forms on the teeth every day!
+Periodontitis, or gum disease, is a bacterial infection that can result in damaged gums and, ultimately, loss of teeth.
+Symptoms include bleeding during brushing, chronic bad breath, red and swollen gums, receding gum line, and loose or shifting teeth in Arlington Heights, IL.
+When plaque builds up along the gum line, gums become inflamed and pull away from the teeth.
+This is why removing the sticky film of plaque that forms on the teeth every day is essential!

 If you have been diagnosed with periodontal disease, you are not alone.
 Research shows more than half of Americans suffer from periodontal disease.
 Finding the disease is the first step in preventing tooth loss!